molovo/live-node-list/README.md

 ## LiveElement

-LiveNodeList also comes with a `LiveElement` class, which is used to attach a single element, and is useful as a replacement for `document.getElementById` which provides the same API.
+LiveNodeList also comes with a `LiveElement` class, which is used to attach a single element, and is useful as a replacement for `document.getElementById` which provides the same API as LiveNodeList.

 ```js
 import { LiveElement } from 'live-node-list'